chanzuckerberg/single-cell-explorer/dev_docs/developer_guidelines.md

 ### Reloading

-If you install cellxgene using `make install-dev` the server will be restarted every time you make changes on the server code.
+If you install explorer using `make install-dev` the server will be restarted every time you make changes on the server code.
 If changes affects the client, the browser must be reloaded.

 ### Linter